Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Negatively curved graphs

 Thus, in $\delta$-hyperbolic graphs, a vertex with eccentricity at most $\rad(G)+3\delta$ and a pair of vertices that are at least $\diam(G)-2\delta$ apart from each other are found by Algorithm \ref{alg:rad} in at most 3 iterations, i.e., in linear time.
-Note that a similar linear time algorithm was reported already in \cite{ChDrEsHaVa}: in $\delta$-hyperbolic graphs, a vertex with eccentricity at most $\rad(G)+5\delta$ and a pair of vertices that are at least $\diam(G)-2\delta$ apart from each other can be found in linear time.
+Note that a similar linear-time algorithm was already reported in \cite{ChDrEsHaVa}: in $\delta$-hyperbolic graphs, a vertex with eccentricity at most $\rad(G)+5\delta$ and a pair of vertices that are at least $\diam(G)-2\delta$ apart from each other can be found in linear time.

 Next, we show that a vertex with eccentricity at most $\rad(G)+2\delta$ is found by Algorithm \ref{alg:rad} in at most $2\delta+2$ iterations.
-Consider iteration $i\geq 3$ and let $p',p''$ be vertices of $L_{i-1}$ with the largest distance, i.e., $d(p',p'')=\max\{d(x,y): x,y\in L_{i-1}\}=:diam(L_{i-1})$.
-If $e(u_{i})>\rad(G)+2\delta$ then, applying Lemma \ref{lm:aux1} to $u_i,a_i,p',p''\in V$, we get $d(p',a_i)-d(p',p'')\geq d(u_i,a_i)-d(p'',u_i) -2\delta$ or $d(p'',a_i)-d(p',p'')\geq d(u_i,a_i)-d(p',u_i) -2\delta$.
+Consider iteration $i\geq 3$ and let $p',p''$ be vertices of $L_{i-1}$ with the largest distance, i.e., $d(p',p'')=\max\{d(x,y): x,y\in L_{i-1}\}=diam(L_{i-1})$.
+If $e(u_{i})>\rad(G)+2\delta$, then applying Lemma \ref{lm:aux1} to $u_i,a_i,p',p''\in V$, we get $d(p',a_i)-d(p',p'')\geq d(u_i,a_i)-d(p'',u_i) -2\delta$ or $d(p'',a_i)-d(p',p'')\geq d(u_i,a_i)-d(p',u_i) -2\delta$.
 Hence, $\max\{d(p',a_i)-d(p',p''), d(p'',a_i)-d(p',p'') \}\geq e(u_i)- \rad(G)-2\delta>0$ (as $\max\{d(p'',u_i),d(p',u_i)\}\leq \min_{u\in V} e_{L_{i-1}}(u)\leq \rad(G)$).
 That is, if $e(u_{i})>\rad(G)+2\delta$ then $\diam(L_i)>\diam(L_{i-1})$.
 As $\diam(L_2)=d(a_1,a_2)\geq \diam(G)-2\delta$, in at most $2\delta+2$ iterations of the while-loop of Algorithm \ref{alg:rad} we will get $diam(L_i)=diam(L_{i-1})$ (with $i\leq 2\delta+2$) and hence $e(u_{i})\leq \rad(G)+2\delta$ must hold.
 Thus, we proved the following proposition.

 \begin{proposition} If $G$ is a $\delta$-hyperbolic graph, then there is an index $i\leq 2\delta+2$ such that $e(u_i)\leq \rad(G)+2\delta$.
 Furthermore, $e(u_j)\leq \rad(G)+2\delta$ for all $j\geq 2\delta+2$. \end{proposition}